gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 For some manual testing, many combinations need to be tested.
 For example, for interactive sessions the 12 combinations are below.

+- Add an agentless Node in a local cluster.
-- [ ] Connect to a OpenSSH node in a local cluster using OpenSSH.
+  - [ ] Connect using OpenSSH.
-- [ ] Connect to a OpenSSH node in a local cluster using Teleport.
+  - [ ] Connect using Teleport.
-- [ ] Connect to a OpenSSH node in a local cluster using the Web UI.
+  - [ ] Connect using the Web UI.
+  - Remove the Node (but keep its custom CA in sshd config).
-- [ ] Connect to an Agentless node in a local cluster using OpenSSH.
+    - [ ] Verify that it fails to connect when using OpenSSH.
-- [ ] Connect to an Agentless node in a local cluster using Teleport.
+    - [ ] Verify that it fails to connect when using Teleport.
-- [ ] Connect to an Agentless node in a local cluster using the Web UI.
+    - [ ] Verify that it fails to connect when using the Web UI.
+- Add a Teleport Node in a local cluster.
-- [ ] Connect to a Teleport node in a local cluster using OpenSSH.
+  - [ ] Connect using OpenSSH.
-- [ ] Connect to a Teleport node in a local cluster using Teleport.
+  - [ ] Connect using Teleport.
-- [ ] Connect to a Teleport node in a local cluster using the Web UI.
+  - [ ] Connect using the Web UI.

+- Add an agentless Node in a remote (leaf) cluster.
-- [ ] Connect to a OpenSSH node in a remote cluster using OpenSSH.
+  - [ ] Connect using OpenSSH from root cluster.
-- [ ] Connect to a OpenSSH node in a remote cluster using Teleport.
+  - [ ] Connect using Teleport from root cluster.
-- [ ] Connect to a OpenSSH node in a remote cluster using the Web UI.
+  - [ ] Connect using the Web UI from root cluster.
+  - Remove the Node (but keep its custom CA in sshd config).
-- [ ] Connect to an Agentless node in a remote cluster using OpenSSH.
+    - [ ] Verify that it fails to connect when using OpenSSH from root cluster.
-- [ ] Connect to an Agentless node in a remote cluster using Teleport.
+    - [ ] Verify that it fails to connect when using Teleport from root cluster.
-- [ ] Connect to an Agentless node in a remote cluster using the Web UI.
+    - [ ] Verify that it fails to connect when using the Web UI from root cluster.
-- [ ] Connect to a Teleport node in a remote cluster using OpenSSH.
+- Add a Teleport Node in a remote (leaf) cluster.
+  - [ ] Connect using OpenSSH from root cluster.
-- [ ] Connect to a Teleport node in a remote cluster using Teleport.
+  - [ ] Connect using Teleport from root cluster.
-- [ ] Connect to a Teleport node in a remote cluster using the Web UI.
+  - [ ] Connect using the Web UI from root cluster.

 ### Teleport with EKS/GKE